gbumps/react-native-screenguard/README.md

 This library support blocking view from being screenshoted for iOS 13+ only.

-Background color for the layout received after screenshoted and event callback after screenshot supports for iOS only.
+`register` supports Background color for the layout received after screenshoted and event callback after screenshot for iOS only.

+On Android, if you want to use callback after a screenshot, consider using `registerWithoutScreenguard` instead, as you might not receive any event after a screenshot has been triggered if using with `register`.

 ## Contributing